UST-QuAntiL/qhana-plugin-runner/README.md

 This restriction also applies if the default sqlite database is used.

 For communication between server and worker containers, a redis or amqp broker need to be setup.
-Server and worker containers with the same plugin configuration need to use the same broker.
+Server and worker containers with the same plugin configuration need to use the same broker and queue name.
+Server and worker containers that use different sets of plugins need to use different brokers or the same broker but different queue names.
 The broker can be configured using the `BROKER_URL` and the `RESULT_BACKEND` environment variable.
+The environment variable `CELERY_QUEUE` can be used to set the queue name.

 The database to use can be configured using the `SQLALCHEMY_DATABASE_URI` environment variable.
 SQLAlchemy is used which supports SQLite, Postgres and MariaDB/MySQL databases given that the [correct drivers](https://docs.sqlalchemy.org/en/14/core/engines.html#supported-databases) are installed.